johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Your report must include Phase 1 (Test Coverage), Phase 2 (TDD) and Phase 3 (Continuous Integration).
 - Do not submit separate reports for each Phase/task.
 Submit one PDF covering all required details.
-- Ensure your report is **clear and self-contained**, so it can be understood **without running your code**.
+- Ensure your report is **clear and self-contained**, while using links as the primary evidence trail.
-  - Do not require graders to browse your fork unless for verification.
+    - Include direct links to PRs, issues, CI runs, and review comments for each required deliverable.
-  - Paste or screenshot essential evidence (coverage tables, log snippets, YAML/test code) into the PDF.
+    - Include brief in-PDF evidence excerpts (for example: key coverage table rows, failing/passing CI snippets, and the specific YAML/test fragments you changed) so graders do not need to browse your fork to understand your work.
 - Double-check that your **fork repository link** is correct and public.